superstarlifter/doc/docs/how_to/combining_CRM_collections.md

-## Combining Data from Multiple CRMs
+## Combining data from multiple CRMs

 StarLifter helps you gain a complete view of your company's performance by combining like-data from multiple source systems.
 In this example, we will show you how to combine data from two separate CRMs into one collection.